 Although planning began for the plant, by 1997 the slow progress led to the federal government bringing a legal suit against the city; the state of New York also intervened on the basis of non-compliance with the relevant state legislation.
 In 1998, in an attempt to resolve the issue in the best interests of the people of New York, all three parties arrived at agreement over a consent decree, which charged the city with building a plant by September 2006.

-The problems were not to stop here, however.
-In February 2007, when three deadlines were missed – for the hiring of a main contractor and the resolution of electrical and HVAC contracts – the federal government imposed daily fines of $30,000.
-Two months later, the low bidder – a consortium led by the Perini Corporation – pulled out, leaving only one other.
-In May 2007, the Skanska / Tully Construction jv were awarded the contract, which was finalised in August – Skanska's 80% share representing the company's largest order in the US to date.
+In February 2007, the deadlines for the hiring of a main contractor and the resolution of electrical and HVAC contracts were missed, so the federal government imposed daily fines of $30,000.
+Two months later, the low bidder, namely a consortium led by the Perini Corporation, pulled out, leaving only one other.
+In May 2007, the Skanska / Tully Construction JV were awarded the contract, which was finalised in August, Skanska's 80% share representing the company's largest order in the US to date.

 The third phase of construction of the project started in August 2007.
 By July 2009, excavation of the two treated water tunnels, concrete arrangement for lining the raw water tunnel and installation of mechanical piping and electrical work at the site were completed.
 Off-site work at the treated water shafts at one of the reservoirs of the Croton system, Jerome Park Reservoir, was also undertaken.

 Construction of the two treated water tunnels, with a combined length of 2.42km, and the 268m raw water tunnel was completed in February 2011.
 A tunnel boring machine was used to excavate the twin treated water tunnels, while the raw water tunnel was drilled through 268m of rock.